 Why not use your raw land to create a pet sitting business?

 All the free land to roam seems like the perfect way to spend time while owners are away.

 It seems no one has enough space for their stuff.

 If you have the space, rent it out to other people.

-Offer indoor and outdoor storage on your raw land to make extra money each month (you can find more information in our video below).
+Offer indoor and outdoor storage on your raw land to make extra money each month.

 12. Raise livestock and sell their products

 This is a bit more hands-on, but if you’re ready to welcome some new animals to your raw land, you can raise cows for milk or goats for cheese.

 13. Offer tours or classes on farm life